 Many people relish the thought of never having to work again, but for some, retirement isn’t all it’s cracked up to be.
-All those hours spent commuting and working have to be filled up somehow.
+All those hours once spent commuting and working have to be filled up somehow.

 For folks who can relate, Money Talks News lays out a game plan for making retirement fun and constructive in “7 Things You Should Try If You Regret Retiring.”
 And only one of the suggestions involves a job.

 Surveyed seniors who said this is the main reason they continue working: 14.3%